RichardLions/observer-pattern/README.md

 * This pattern is best for a one-to-many relationship between Subject (State owner) and Observers (State observers).
 * Allows the Subject to be loosely coupled by an interface to the Observers that depend on state changes owned by the Subject.

+Note: Observers may return a response to the Subject when notified of a state change.

 ### Implementation Considerations:

 Lifetime of Subject/Observers needs to be considered based on the systems requirements: